In the News, Legal Tech

 That can result in more clients for your business, happier customers, a better overview of your lead pipeline, and an improved bottom line.

-Client intake involves the entire operation of attracting and onboarding new clients.
+Client intake involves the entire operation of attracting and onboarding potential clients.
 It stretches from their initial inquiry to signing an engagement agreement with you.
 As such, it is best to break it down into several phases.

 People may learn about your firm from several sources - for example, social media, finding your website following a Google search, other advertising, or a referral from elsewhere.
 However they reach you, ensure it is straightforward for people to reach out and make an inquiry.